bsun0802/Zero-DCE/README.md

 Please refer to `5LE-300_cmp.pdf` in `demo-output/` for comparison of ZeroDCE and traditional gamma corrections.
 The demo shown in the `pdf` here is with light enhancement LE=5, and training 300 epoches.

-120~180 epochs are enough and give better results.
-Results saved per 30 epochs can be found in individual folder under  `train-jobs/evaluation`.
+Results saved per 30 epochs can be downloaded [here](https://drive.google.com/file/d/1UiVgtU-GVubk1GhsrmvHBSuIz2JCrljr/view?usp=sharing)